Seddryck/Schemathief/docs/_docs/multiple-sources.md

 - **Format**: Use key:path for each source and separate multiple sources with semicolons.
 - **Hierarchy**: Each key becomes a child of model, allowing hierarchical access to each data part in your templates.
 - **Flexible**: Data Integration: Combine multiple data sources seamlessly, enabling more complex and modular template generation.
-With this approach, $TemplateNamePascalCase$ provides flexibility in managing multi-source data, making it easy to build robust, organized models for dynamic template generation.
+With this approach, Schemathief provides flexibility in managing multi-source data, making it easy to build robust, organized models for dynamic template generation.